barbarer/py4e-int/_sources/regex/writecode.rst

 #.
     .. activecode:: regex_writecode2

-        Complete the code below to check if a string begins with a word.
+        Complete the code below to check if a string begins with a word (non space characters).
 If it does, return "Found a match!", if not return "Not matched!"
 Replace the ### with your code.
         ~~~~
         import ###